mandp80/DB_Hercules/ADRs/001-deadlock-prevention.md

   - **Non-Blocking API:** The client receives an immediate 202 Accepted response with a unique reportId or status polling URL.
   - **Java-Based Locking:** Before executing the SP, the application will attempt to acquire a lock using a ReentrantLock.
   - **Timeout Logic:** If the lock cannot be acquired within a specific threshold, the system will return a "Report in progress" message rather than allowing a database-level contention/rollback.
-  - **Decoupled Logic:** The Stored Procedure execution and the Apache POI Excel writing logic will be executed in a separate background thread (e.g., @Async or a dedicated ExecutorService).
+  - **Decoupled Logic:** The Stored Procedure execution and the Apache POI Excel writing logic will be executed in a separate background thread.

 ![Diagram of Deadlock Solution](images/Hercules-deadlock-solution.drawio.png)